 Over the years, Project Hope Pack has positively impacted the lives of thousands by distributing necessities and comfort items to children ages 3-18 who are taken out of crisis situations.
 These backpacks are donated to several agencies around the Omaha metro.
 In addition to hygiene products, these backpacks also include items such as stuffed animals, blankets and activities, which help to boost children’s spirits during challenging times.

-The Junior League of Omaha is proud that this project has come full circle and that so many members have seen Project Hope Pack from its inception to the community launch to the Service Board of CASA of Douglas County, which will take place in May 2019.
+The Junior League of Omaha is proud that this program has come full circle and that so many members have seen Project Hope Pack from its inception to the community launch to the Service Board of CASA of Douglas County, which will take place in May 2019.

 The 2018-2019 League year has been filled with launch milestones, such as a complete move of products from our inventory to CASA.
 All of our project shifts now take place at CASA, located at 2412 St. Mary’s Avenue in Omaha.